 Rethreaded gives career opportunities to women who have experienced exploitation and trauma coming out of human trafficking.
 The women begin with a three-month development program that includes on-the-job training as well as mental health counseling, crisis management, and case management.
 They are then fully integrated into the business through one of five departments and are pivotal in all aspects of the organization.
 For example, with the upcycled Southwest leather from seat covers, the women work on product development and design, marketing the accessories, and tracking the sales in finance.

 In addition to repurposing old leather seat covers, Southwest gives new life to other waste materials, including:

 We are committed to consider the triple bottom line of Performance, People, and Planet when looking at our business.
-It's a commitment that we hope makes us a leader in global citizenship and supports our Purpose to connect People to what's important in their lives through friendly, reliable, and low-cost air travel, and our Vision to become the world's most loved, most flown, and most profitable airline.
+This commitment and our continued pledge to being a leader in global citizenship is what helps shape our Purpose to connect People to what's important in their lives through friendly, reliable, and low-cost air travel.
+One of the best ways we celebrate the “Southwest Story” and share our Purpose is through the One Report.

 In 2009, Southwest tapped into our greatest asset, our People, to establish a network of Green Ambassadors throughout the Company.
 These Employees channel their passion for the environment to inspire, motivate, and engage their Cohearts in the Company's green efforts.
 Our Green Ambassadors collect six pack rings and ship them back to the manufacturer Hi-Cone for use in open loop recycling.
 Over the last eight years, we have worked with Hi-Cone to recycle more than 7,000 pounds or nearly 900,000 six pack rings.
 That's close to 100 miles of six pack rings, end to end.